awsdocs/aws-lambda-developer-guide/doc_source/applications-tutorial.md

 For long commands, an escape character \(`\`\) is used to split a command over multiple lines\.

 On Linux and macOS, use your preferred shell and package manager\.

+**Note**
-On Windows 10, you can [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows\-integrated version of Ubuntu and Bash\.
+On Windows, some Bash CLI commands that you commonly use with Lambda \(such as `zip`\) are not supported by the operating system's built\-in terminals\.
+To get a Windows\-integrated version of Ubuntu and Bash, [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)\.

 This tutorial uses CodeCommit for source control\.
 To set up your local machine to access and update application code, see [Setting up](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up.html) in the *AWS CodeCommit User Guide*\.